 The fact that the Association Agenda focuses upon a limited number of priorities is without prejudice to the scope or the mandate of existing dialogue under other relevant Agreements or under the multilateral track of the Eastern Partnership.
 It also does not prejudge implementation of commitments made in the AA/DCFTA since its entry into force on 1 July 2016.

-Furthermore, visa-free travel to the Schengen countries for Georgian citizens holding a biometric passport entered into force on 28 March 2017 , aimed at a substantial enhancement of mobility and people-to-people contacts between the two sides, is a fundamental element underpinning the political association and economic integration of Georgia with the European Union as foreseen in the Association Agreement.
+Furthermore, visa-free travel to the Schengen countries for Georgian citizens holding a biometric passport entered into force on 28 March 2017 with Georgia being the first EaP country in the South Caucasus to achieve this, aimed at a substantial enhancement of mobility and people-to-people contacts between the two sides, [EU: in a secure and well managed environement,] is a fundamental element underpinning the political association and economic integration of Georgia with the European Union as foreseen in the Association Agreement.
 The EU acknowledges Georgia's achievement in fulfilling all the required benchmarks of the Visa Liberalisation Action Plan, which led to the adoption by the Commission of a fourth and last progress report on 18 December 2015.
-This updated Association Agenda also aims at keeping track of and further encouraging sustained results in all VLAP-related areas.
+This updated Association Agenda also aims at keeping track of and further encouraging sustained results in all VLAP-related areas [EU: , thus ensuring continuous fulfilment of all benchmarks of the VLAP as required by the revised visa waiver suspension mechanism].

 1. Principles, instruments and resources for implementing the Association Agenda